summernote/summernote.github.io/01-deep-dive.md

 });
 {% endhighlight %}

+### Custom fontNames
+You can define fontNames items with `fontNames` option.

+{% highlight javascript %}
+$('#summernote').summernote({
+  fontNames: ['Arial', 'Arial Black', 'Comic Sans MS', 'Courier New'] });
+{% endhighlight %}

+Summernote tests font in fontNames before adding them to dropdown.
+This is problem while using web fonts.
+It's not easy picking up nice time to check availabilities of web fonts.
+You can define a list for web fonts to be ignored with `fontNamesIgnoreCheck`.

+{% highlight javascript %}
+$('#summernote').summernote({
+  fontNames: ['Arial', 'Arial Black', 'Comic Sans MS', 'Courier New', 'Merriweather'],
+  fontNamesIgnoreCheck: ['Merriweather']
+});
+{% endhighlight %}

 ### Disable drag and drop
 You can disable drag and drop with `disableDragAndDrop` option.
 {% highlight javascript %}